 “A good trend following system will keep you in the market until there is evidence that the trend has changed.” – Richard Dennis

 This EUR/USD forex pair is the link between the world’s two largest economies.
 The US has the world’s largest economy and the US dollar is by far the most widely used currency.
-The eurozone represents the second largest economic area.
+The eurozone represents the second-largest economic area.

 In recent years the two economies and their central banks seem to have always been out of sync.
 The 2008-09 financial crisis and its aftermath saw the Fed acting more decisively.
 Cutting interest rates faster and starting QE earlier.
 This caused the value of the EUR/USD pair to rise quickly.
 However, the strength of the euro eventually sowed the seeds of its weakness.
-The inflexibility and relatively high interest rate regime contributed to a crisis in a number of Eurozone economies.
-Political and economic instability led to a decline in the value EUR/USD.
+The inflexibility and relatively high-interest rate regime contributed to a crisis in a number of Eurozone economies.
+Political and economic instability led to a decline in the value of the EUR/USD.
 The pair continued to fluctuate as Euro political and economic weakness was offset by relatively higher interest rates.

 As the US economy finally showed some consistent growth in 2014 and 2015 the eurozone remained weak.
 The Fed was now talking about raising rates and the ECB was still trying to cut them.
 This led to another big move downwards in 2014.
-Finally 2017 has seen a multi-month rise in the value of the pair.
+Finally, 2017 has seen a multi-month rise in the value of the pair.
 The eurozone economy has finally started to improve just as the Fed has started to appear more dovish.

 Breakout Trading Strategy

 Breakout strategies are a type of trend following strategy.
-In this strategy I am going to use the most common method of identifying a breakout – new highs or lows.
+In this strategy, I am going to use the most common method of identifying a breakout – new highs or lows.
 Donchian channels were popularized by Richard Donchian.
 As you can see from the chart below, a significant move is always associated with new highs and new lows.